 The nature of social media isn’t what it was in 2008.
-While people are still sharing life updates and interacting with people they already know, social media is evolving to be at the cornerstone of sales and digital marketing for the biggest brands in the world.
+While people are still sharing life updates and interacting with people they already know, social media is evolving to be at the cornerstone of sales, Search Engine Optimization (SEO), and marketing for the biggest brands in the world.
 There’s no avoiding this simple fact; Facebook, Twitter, Instagram, and other social platforms are infiltrated with ads.

 Are all of these promotional posts such a bad thing, though?
 The biggest trend in digital marketing - influencer marketing - suggests that these ads aren’t all bad.